MattA9K/MSDOS-for-iOS/README.md

 You can copy and start playing Duke Nukem 3D in no time!
 * Copy all your classic DOS games to the project folder: `/diskc/yourDOSgame`

 ## Supports Windows 95!
-I have not tried this yet, but DOSBox might be the best emulator for running Windows 95.
 Follow the getting started guide above, it should guide you on how to access your virtual
 C: drive.
 You'll need to copy a Windows95.img into that directory.